 Visiting Tea Plantation on the trip with waterfalls and green-capped mountains

-Nuwara Eliya sits amid lush green woods and tea gardens, but once you set a course southward from Kandy, which is the capital of Sri Lanka’s hill country, it’s not long that you see the landscape shaping to shake itself into foothills, funnelling the road into narrow, steep winding passing the green-capped mountains.
+Nuwara Eliya sits amid lush green woods and tea gardens, but once you set a course southward from Kandy, which is the capital of Sri Lanka’s hill country, it’s not long before you see the landscape shaping to shake itself into foothills, funnelling the road into narrow, steep winding passing the green-capped mountains.

 Soon your engine will be straining on the ascent of the Gampola, which had been a royal city in the past.
-After Gampola it is another picturesque mountain rich locality known as Ramboda.
+After Gampola it is another picturesque mountain-rich locality known as Ramboda.
 Ramboda is most popular for its cascading waterfalls.
 The spectacular serpentine reaches 1800 m above sea level at its highest point, before entering Nuwara Eliya.

-Nuwara Eliya is the leading tea plantation of Sri Lanka and it is also the most popular health resort on the island with a comfortable mild climate.
+Nuwara Eliya is the leading tea plantation in Sri Lanka and it is also the most popular health resort on the island with a comfortable mild climate.
 A large number of local travellers drive to Nuwara Eliya to escape from the scorching heat in the low country and enjoy the breathtaking scenery across the mountains and valley.
-Huge tea plantations, cascading waterfalls, green-capped mountains, rivers and patches of forests add beauty to this charming locality.
+Huge tea plantations, cascading waterfalls, green-capped mountains, rivers, and patches of forests add beauty to this charming locality.

 Nuwara Eliya city tour

 In the afternoon visit Nuwara Eliya city, this charming city is small and very compact and it is surrounded by mountains.
 Take a walking tour of the city and visit the vegetable market and shopping area.
-Later make a sightseeing tour with your guide and witness the colonial bungalows built by British planters in the 18s, racecourse, Golf course, and Gregory lake.
+Later make a sightseeing tour with your guide and witness the colonial bungalows built by British planters in the 18s, the racecourse, the Golf course, and Gregory lake.

 Day 7 of Sri Lanka itinerary 14 days: Visiting Horton plains national park

-The tour starts in the city and gradually makes it up to the mountain peak, increasing the distance from the crowded city and later passes small towns and villages.
+The tour starts in the city and gradually makes it up to the mountain peak, increasing the distance from the crowded city, and later passes small towns and villages.
 The latter part of the journey takes place through the forest.
 After about a 2 hours journey upon reaching the entrance of the park, visitors can make trekking through the Horton plains and see a wide range of Fauna and Flora.

 Day 8 of Sri Lanka itinerary 14 days: Jeep safari at Yala national park

 After breakfast leave for Yala, southern Sri Lanka.
-Today you are going to venture on a Sri Lanka wildlife tour and encounter Sri Lankan wildlife for the first time on this Sri Lanka two week tour.
+Today you are going to venture on a Sri Lanka wildlife tour and encounter Sri Lankan wildlife for the first time on this Sri Lanka two-week tour.
 The journey from Nuwara Eliya to Yala takes around 4 hours, however, you will encounter many important attractions such as Ravana waterfall, Ella gap, and Sita temple making you stop the vehicle many times during the trip.

-From Nuwara Eliya, there are two options for the adventurous of spirit – driving the 200 km westward to reach the west coast to embrace pristine beaches or heading down the hills southward from Nuwara Eliya along the Ella gap.
+From Nuwara Eliya, there are two options for the adventurous spirit – driving the 200 km westward to reach the west coast to embrace pristine beaches or heading down the hills southward from Nuwara Eliya along the Ella gap.
 Both roads are narrow and descend sharply along a winding path.

-Visiting Yala national park is part of the 14 days trip and therefore you will be driving southward by taking Nuwara Eliya-Wellawaya road, the route follows Sri Lanka’s beautiful tourist places such as waterfalls, temples, botanical gardens, and beautiful countryside.
+Visiting Yala national park is part of the 14 days trip and therefore you will be driving southward by taking the Nuwara Eliya-Wellawaya road, the route follows Sri Lanka’s beautiful tourist places such as waterfalls, temples, botanical gardens, and beautiful countryside.
 This road shadows the southern portion of Sri Lanka’s hill country, all the way down the country to the windswept expanses of the southern dry zone.

 Nature of Sri Lankan safari